kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 ## Ad-Supported Search Engines & The Future of the Web

-We will let no other than the founders of Google explain this.
-The year is 1998, and this is how they describe why it is imperative for search engines to be ad-free:
+In the early days of Google, in 1998, its founders rightly recognized that it is an imperative for a search engines to remain ad-free:

 > "Currently, the predominant business model for commercial search engines is advertising. **The goals of the advertising business model do not always correspond to providing quality search to users.** For example, in our prototype search engine one of the top results for cellular phone is "The Effect of Cellular Phone Use Upon Driver Attention", a study which explains in great detail the distractions and risk associated with conversing on a cell phone while driving.
 This search result came up first because of its high importance as judged by the PageRank algorithm, an approximation of citation importance on the web [Page, 98].*
 >
 > It is clear that a search engine which was taking money for showing cellular phone ads would have difficulty justifying the page that our system returned to its paying advertisers.
-For this type of reason and historical experience with other media [Bagdikian 83], we expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers."
+For this type of reason and historical experience with other media [Bagdikian 83], **we expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.**"
 >
 > — [The Anatomy of a Large-Scale Hypertextual Web Search Engine](http://infolab.stanford.edu/pub/papers/google.pdf), Sergey Brin and Lawrence Page, 1998

-They were right in recognizing early on that ad-supported search engines will be biased towards the advertisers.
-They probably could not foresee how much damage to the web adopting the model they originally criticized would ultimately cause.
+Unfortunately, this is not how it played out, and over the last 20 years we proceeded to witness the [great detoriation of web and search](https://blog.kagi.com/age-pagerank-over) as a result.

 ## Ad-Supported Search Engines & How You Currently Pay for Search